openavn/openavn/README.md

 Crowdsourced Realtime Malware Protection based on Blockchain

 This is the current Alpha version of the OpenAVN Thin Client Utility.
-Several parts of the OpenAVN API are currently invite-only and would require you to signup at [Alpha](https://alpha.openavn.org) before using them.
-Hit us up over at [Gitter](https://gitter.im/OpenAVN/OpenAVN) to request a developer licence to collaborate with us!
+The OpenAVN Blockchain and it's API's are currently invite-only and would require you to signup at [Alpha](https://alpha.openavn.org) before using them.
+Hit us up over at [Gitter](https://gitter.im/OpenAVN/OpenAVN) to request an invite to collaborate with us!

 ## To Use